Two-scale criteria for Poincar\'{e} and log-Sobolev inequalities with applications to Markov chain Monte Carlo: Introduction

-Answering \textbf{Q1} above automatically yields an answer to \textbf{Q2} as the Poincar\'{e} and log-Sobolev inequalities for the joint probability measures over \(\calX \times \calY\) imply the same respectively for its marginals.
-These questions have been investigated in the past; specifically, in the setting where \(\calX\) and \(\calY\) are Euclidean spaces, \textbf{Q1} was originally discussed in \citet{blower2005concentration,grunewald2009two}, and later by \citet{otto2007new} who also give a stronger result for \textbf{Q2} compared to the implied result by marginalising \(P_{y} \otimes \rho\).
-Fundamentally, these results consider assumptions on each \(P_{y}\) for \(y \in \calY\) in addition to \(\rho\) and \(\{P_{y}\}_{y \in \calY}\) satisfying the aforementioned functional inequalities, and these assumptions are collectively referred to as ``two-scale criteria''\footnote{The two scales refer to \(\rho\) (macro-scale) and \(P_{y}\) (micro-scale).}.
-The difference between \citet{otto2007new} and \citet{blower2005concentration} lies in the additional assumptions placed on each \(\{P_{y}\}\).
-Such two-scale criteria have been recently revisited in \citet{mou2019sampling,ge2020simulated} in particular when distributions \(\rho\) and \(\{P_{y}\}_{y \in \calY}\) satisfy Poincar\'{e} inequalities while the focus of the older results focus on when \(\rho\) and \(\{P_{y}\}_{y \in \calY}\) satisfy log-Sobolev inequalities.
-When \(\calX\) and \(\calY\) are discrete spaces, this problem was studied in the works of \citet{jerrum2004elementary} and \citet{bobkov2006modified}, and more recently by \citet{hermon2023modified}.
+When \(\FuncIneq{}\) is the Poincar\'{e} or log-Sobolev inequality, answering \textbf{Q1} above automatically yields an answer to \textbf{Q2}.
+This is because the Poincar\'{e} and log-Sobolev inequalities for the joint probability measures imply the same respectively for its marginals.
+These questions are inherently not new and have been investigated in the past, focusing on the setting where \(\FuncIneq{}\) is the log-Sobolev inequality. \citet{blower2005concentration,grunewald2009two} focus on \textbf{Q1} specifically, and concurrent work by \citet{otto2007new} provide a stronger result for \textbf{Q2} than that implied by \textbf{Q1} and marginalising the joint distribution \(\nu\).
+Fundamentally, these results consider assumptions on each \(P_{X | Y = y} \in \bfP\) in addition to \(\rho\) and \(\bfP\) satisfying the aforementioned functional inequalities, and these assumptions are collectively referred to as ``two-scale criteria''\footnote{The two scales refer to \(\rho\) (macro-scale) and \(P_{X | Y = y} \in \bfP\) (micro-scale).}.
+Recently, such two-scale criteria have been revisited in the papers by \citet{mou2019sampling,ge2020simulated} for the setting where \(\FuncIneq{}\) is the Poincar\'{e} inequality.